-Supplemental Side Airbag Inflatable Curtain (SABIC)
+Supplemental Side Air Bag Inflatable Curtain (SABIC)

-SABIC airbags may offer side-impact and vehicle rollover protection to front and rear seat outboard occupants in addition to that provided by the body structure.
-Each airbag features inflated chambers placed adjacent to the head of each outboard occupant that reduce the potential for side-impact head injuries.
-The SABIC airbags deploy downward, covering both windows on the impact side.
+SABIC air bags may offer side-impact protection to front and rear seat outboard occupants in addition to that provided by the body structure.
+Each air bag features inflated chambers placed adjacent to the head of each outboard occupant that reduce the potential for sideimpact head injuries.
+The SABIC air bags deploy downward, covering both windows on the impact side.

-Supplemental Side Airbag Inflatable Curtains (SABIC) Label Location
+Supplemental Side Air Bag Inflatable Curtains (SABIC) Label Location

-NOTE: Airbag covers may not be obvious in the interior trim; but they will open during airbag deployment.
+NOTE: Air Bag covers may not be obvious in the interior trim, but they will open during air bag deployment.

-The system includes side impact sensors adjacent to both front and rear seat occupants that are calibrated to deploy the SABIC airbags during impacts that require airbag occupant protection.
+The system includes side impact sensors that are calibrated to deploy the side air bags during impacts that require air bag occupant protection.

-- If your vehicle is equipped with left and right Supplemental Side Airbag Inflatable Curtain (SABIC), do not stack luggage or other cargo up high enough to block the location of the SABIC.
-The area where the side curtain airbag is located should remain free from any obstructions. - Do not use accessory seat covers or place objects between you and the side airbags; the performance could be adversely affected and/or objects could be pushed into you, causing serious injury.
+- If your vehicle is equipped with left and right Supplemental Side Air Bag Inflatable Curtain (SABIC), do not stack luggage or other cargo up high enough to block the location of the SABIC.
+The area where the side curtain air bag is located should remain free from any obstructions. - Do not use accessory seat covers or place objects between you and the side air bags; the performance could be adversely affected and/or objects could be pushed into you, causing serious injury.

-Supplemental Driver Side Knee Airbag
+Supplemental Driver Side Knee Air Bag

-The supplemental driver side knee airbag provides enhanced protection and works together with the advanced driver side frontal airbag during a frontal impact.
+The Supplemental Driver Side Knee Air Bag provides enhanced protection and works together with the Driver Advanced Front Air Bag during a frontal impact.

-Knee Impact Bolsters
+Knee Impact Bolster

-The Knee Impact Bolsters help protect the knees of the passenger side front passenger by positioning the passenger for the best interaction with the Advanced Front Airbags.
+The Knee Impact Bolster helps protect the knees of the passenger side front passenger by positioning the passenger for the best interaction with the Advanced Front Air Bags.

-Along with seat belts and pretensioners, Advanced Front Airbags work with the driver side knee airbag and the passenger side knee bolster to provide improved protection for the driver and front passenger.
-Side airbags also work with seat belts to improve occupant protection.
+Along with seat belts and pretensioners, Advanced Front Air Bags work with the Supplemental Driver Side Knee Air Bag and the passenger side knee bolster to provide improved protection for the driver and front passenger.
+Side air bags also work with seat belts to improve occupant protection.